John M. Pezzuto - Dean of the Daniel K. Inouy College of Pharmacy

 The University of Hawaii Board of Regents appointed Dr. John M. Pezzuto, Ph.D. as founding dean of the University of Hawaii at Hilo's College of Pharmacy.
 Dr. Pezzuto assumed his new duties on June 1, 2006.
 His background is perfectly matched with the objectives of the new College of Pharmacy.
 He has served as an administrator and researcher for many years in the areas of pharmacy, drug discovery, and natural products.
 Dean Pezzuto has served as Dean of the College of Pharmacy, Nursing, and Health Sciences at Purdue University in West Lafayette, Indiana since September 2002.

-Dr. Pezzuto resides in Hilo, Hawaii, with his wife, Mimi, and their three children.
+He resides in Hilo, Hawaii, with his wife and three children.